Bushmills/yoda/README.md

   Another library, prelib, is included before main source compilation. prelib is unsuited for resolving forward referenced words.

-- yoda has no built-in interpreter, but an interpreter can be compiled from postlib if needed (forward referenced).
+- yoda has no built-in interactive interpreter, but compiles an interpreter from library when needed (forward referenced).
 Its name is "quit".

 - yoda has now eliminated immediate words.
 While the word "immediate" still exists and is used, its semantics are different: it causes moving